Converting 152cm to Feet and Inches: A practical guide

 Before diving into the conversion, let's briefly review the two systems of measurement involved: the metric system and the imperial system.

 The metric system, also known as the International System of Units (SI), is a decimal system based on units of ten.
-It's globally prevalent, using meters (m) for length, grams (g) for mass, and liters (l) for volume.
+Which means it's globally prevalent, using meters (m) for length, grams (g) for mass, and liters (l) for volume.
 The centimeter (cm) is a subunit of the meter, with 100 centimeters equaling one meter.

 The imperial system, primarily used in the United States and a few other countries, employs units like feet (ft), inches (in), yards (yd), and miles (mi).
-It's less standardized than the metric system, often leading to confusion during conversions.
+On the flip side, it's less standardized than the metric system, often leading to confusion during conversions.
 The relationship between feet and inches is 1 foot = 12 inches.

 Converting 152cm to Feet and Inches: The Calculation